andreasphil/js-inverted-index/README.md

 # Inverted Index with JS

-Lightweight index search for the frontend with no runtime dependencies.
+Lightweight index search for Deno and browsers with no runtime dependencies.

 ## Installation